 First, a refresher: When you eat, your body coverts the carbohydrates in food into glucose, aka blood sugar, which your cells use for energy.
 When you change to a low-carb diet, however, the body needs to get most of its fuel from another source.
 For the first few days, your body will use stored glucose.
 But when that supply runs out, you start to burn fat for energy.

 In the process of breaking breaks down fat, your body creates ketones.
-Ketones become a central energy source in very low-carb diets, as described in a February 2015 study published in Frontiers in Psychology.
+Ketones become a central energy source in very low-carb diets.
 In fact, the ketogenic diet, or keto diet (which is extremely low-carb), aims to keep the body in a continued state of ketosis, where the body uses only fat for fuel, according to Harvard Health Publishing.

 The Centers for Disease Control and Prevention (CDC) recommends that 45 percent of your daily caloric intake come from carbs if you have diabetes.
 Based on a 2,000-calorie diet, that means 900 daily calories should come from carbs (about 225 grams per day).